paulohenriquekavasouza/mcuwatch/README.md

 In the near future I'd to include the following content:
 - Canon and non-canon shows;
-- Region specific streaming lists.
+- Region specific streaming lists;
+- Ratings for more territories;
+- RottenTomatoes ratings.